jgogstad/burrito-book-addendum/README.md

 ## Applicative and monadic composition,  `*>` , `>>`

-The Cats [Glossary](https://typelevel.org/cats/nomenclature.html) page is helpful when encoutering weird syntax.
+The Cats [Glossary](https://typelevel.org/cats/nomenclature.html) page is helpful when encountering weird syntax.
 The ones that are used in the book are covered here:

 Both `*>` and `>>` are combinators that combines two values and discards the left one.
 Examples